Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Structural stability of the niAIC - Nonlinear case

-Alternatively, we may check whether the system $\left(-\gamma, -\dfrac{\alpha}{(1+r)^2},-k,\gamma+u_*\right)$ is SPR.
-It can be seen that this is the case since it is a first order stable transfer function of relative degree 0 with stable zeros, and with positive gain and positive feedthrough.
-Therefore, the closed-loop system consisting of \eqref{eq:ex:feedback} and the p-type AIC is structurally stable with respect to $k_p,\eta>0$ and $r>r_{\mn}$. \end{example}
+is strictly positive real.
+It can be seen that this is the case since it is a first order stable transfer function of relative degree 0 with stable zeros, with positive gain and positive feedthrough.
+Therefore, the closed-loop system consisting of \eqref{eq:ex:feedback} and the niAIC \eqref{eq:AIC:niAIC_output} is structurally stable with respect to $k_p,\eta>0$ and $r>r_{\mn}$. \end{example}}